 Grille Room – Formal w/74 seats.
 Lunch & Dinner six days per week.

 Men’s Locker Room – Casual w/34 seats.
-Breakfast, Lunch & Dinner six days per week.
+Breakfast (weekends in-season), Lunch & Dinner six days per week.

 Pine Room – Casual w/54 seats.
 Lunch & Dinner six days per week.

 West Terrace – Formal Outdoor dining w/70 seats.
-Lunch & dinner five days per week.
+Dinner five days per week.
 May – Sept.

 Lime Kiln – Casual Outdoor dining w/56 seats.
-Lunch & dinner five days per week.
+Lunch & dinner Six days per week.
 May – Oct.

 The Field House – Family Casual w/175 seats.
 Lunch & dinner seven days May – Oct., six days Oct. – May

 Weyhill Clubhouse – Casual w/40 seats.
-Breakfast year-round, Lunch & dinner six days per week.
+Lunch only six days per week.
 April – Nov.

 Villa Pazzetti – Formal w/60 seats.
 Serving dinner one weekend monthly.